NitheeshPrasanthk/Air_Quality_Website/README.md

 # Air Quality Dashboard

-This is a simple React application that fetches and displays air quality data for the city of Seattle using the "air-quality-by-api-ninjas" API.
+This is a simple React application that fetches and displays air quality data for the city using the "air-quality-by-api-ninjas" API.

 ## Getting Started